CAMEO: Collection of Multilingual Emotional Speech Corpora

 \section{Related Work}

-One of the primary limitations of existing datasets is their monolingual nature, which restricts the development of multilingual SER systems.
-Since most datasets are compiled in a single language, they are limited in their applicability in diverse linguistic contexts.
-This presents a significant challenge for SER systems that aim to be globally applicable, since emotions may be expressed differently across languages and cultures.
+One of the primary limitations of existing emotional speech datasets is their monolingual scope, which hinders the development of multilingual SER systems.
+Since most corpora cover only one language, the results obtained using them often fail to generalize across languages and cultures, where emotional expression varies.

-Several studies have demonstrated impressive results on monolingual datasets.
-For example, \citet{article_1214312} achieved 66.01\% accuracy on the CREMA-D \citep{cremad} dataset by using convolutional neural networks to extract features from Mel-frequency cepstral coefficients and applying particle swarm optimization.
-Similarly, \citet{10879457} introduced the Italian emotional speech corpus, Emozionalmente, and achieved 82.34\% accuracy on their dataset by fine-tuning the pretrained wav2vec 2.0 model.
-However, as previously mentioned, these results are limited to single-language corpora and may not generalize well to multilingual applications.

-Furthermore, a review of the methodologies and tools employed in SER research reveals significant variability in performance across different datasets.
-As demonstrated by \citet{MOCANU2023104676}, systems that are trained and evaluated using both audio and video inputs achieve higher accuracy than those that rely solely on audio data.
-The audio modality alone resulted in 76\% accuracy on the RAVDESS \citep{ravdess} dataset and 62\% on the CREMA-D. However, combining audio and visual features significantly improved accuracy to 82.85\% and 81.71\%, respectively.
-These results indicate a need for more carefully curated audio resources to achieve similar accuracy to that of audio-video datasets.
+Several studies have highlighted this issue.
+For example, Donuk et al.~\cite{article_1214312} reported~66.01\% accuracy on the CREMA-D~\cite{cremad} dataset using convolutional neural networks with particle swarm optimization, while Catania et al.~\cite{10879457} achieved~82.34\% accuracy on the Italian Emozionalmente dataset by fine-tuning wav2vec~2.0.
+Though promising, such results remain language-specific.
+Similarly, Mocanu et al.~\cite{MOCANU2023104676} showed that multimodal systems combining audio and video outperform audio-only approaches.
+On the RAVDESS dataset~\cite{ravdess}, for example, accuracy increased from~76\%~(audio only) to~83\%~(audio and video).
+On the CREMA-D dataset, accuracy increased from~62\% to~82\%.
+These results underscore the need for higher-quality audio resources to bridge the gap with multimodal systems.

-The EmoBox \citep{ma2024emoboxmultilingualmulticorpusspeech} initiative attempts to address this challenge by aggregating various emotional speech datasets into a single repository.
-Although EmoBox offers a centralized location to access these datasets, it does not solve the underlying issues related to dataset heterogeneity.
-Researchers must still download each dataset individually and navigate its unique characteristics, such as varying sampling rates and metadata formats.
-Some corpora, for instance, include labels in different languages or lack essential annotations, such as transcriptions, which are crucial for detailed analysis and model training.
+The EmoBox~\cite{ma2024emoboxmultilingualmulticorpusspeech} initiative attempts to address these challenges by aggregating multiple corpora into one repository, thereby easing the access but leaving the heterogeneity unresolved.
+Researchers must still download each dataset individually and navigate its unique characteristics, such as different sampling rates and metadata formats.
+Meanwhile, benchmarks such as EmoBench~\cite{sabour2024emobenchevaluatingemotionalintelligence} evaluate emotional intelligence in LLMs using hand-crafted questions.
+However, these benchmarks remain text-only and exclude audio.